mjwbenton/mattb.tech-backup/README.md

 ### Issues

-- Does the JS break the URL rewriting?
 - Keep track of all URLs rewritten and then just go back to those rather than going through everything again?
+- Refactor browsing
+- Refactor ResponseHandler

 ### Better

+- Spotify images
+- Goodreads images
 - Special srcset handling
 - Make whitelist of links to click to browse further
-- Get typekit stuff working

 ### Infrastructure